oritro76/Pytest_Integration_Test_Suite/bugs.md

     </html>
 ```

-## BUG: Chilltime automation is not working properly when brightness level is more or less than 30%
+## BUG 4: Chilltime automation is not working properly when brightness level is more or less than 30%

 ### Steps when brightness level is above 30%:
 - Connect to a light